Description

 NIRCam and NIRISS WFSS

-If the step parameter grism_objects is left unspecified, the default behavior is to use the source catalog that is specified in the input model’s meta information, input_model.meta.source_catalog.filename.
-Otherwise, a user can submit a list of GrismObjects that contains information about the objects that should be extracted.
+During normal, automated processing of WFSS grism images, the step parameter grism_objects is left unspecified, in which case the extract_2d step uses the source catalog that is specified in the input model’s meta information, input_model.meta.source_catalog.filename (“SCATFILE” keyword) to define the list of objects to be extracted.
+Otherwise, a user can submit a list of GrismObjects that contains information about the objects that they want extracted.
 The GrismObject list can be created automatically by using the method in jwst.assign_wcs.utils.create_grism_bbox.
 This method also uses the name of the source catalog saved in the input model’s meta information.
 If it’s better to construct a list of GrismObjects outside of these, the GrismObject itself can be imported from jwst.transforms.models.

 The dispersion direction will be documented by copying keyword “DISPAXIS” (1 = horizontal, 2 = vertical) from the input file to the output cutout.